HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 This behaviour is well documented in the [Python tutorial](https://docs.python.org/3/tutorial/classes.html#class-and-instance-variables) which goes to show that I should have [RTFM](https://en.wikipedia.org/wiki/RTFM).

 *Why* it behaves like this is unclear to me (perhaps I should read some more).
-It would have made sense to me for Python to raise an `AttributeError` when trying to access an instance attribute that doesn't exist.
+It would have made sense to me for Python to raise an `AttributeError` when trying to access an instance attribute that doesn't exist on the instance.

 Feel free to reach out if you can enlighten me.